eugenehp/zitadel-next-app-js/README.md

 ### Setting up Next.js Project

-In this tutorial we will focus on setting up Next.js boilerplate using the official javascript template provided by them.
+In this tutorial, we will focus on setting up the Next.js boilerplate using the official javascript template provided by them.
 We will use the `npm` tool, but you can also use other package managers like `yarn` or `pnpm`.

 Let’s start by creating the application using `create-next-app`: